shteou/regcred-injector/README.md

 # regcred-injector

-regcred-injector is a Kubernetes admission controller which allows you to globally set a set of Dockerhub registry credentials.
+regcred-injector is a Kubernetes admission controller which allows you to globally set a registry credential.

 This is achieved by hooking into pod creation and mutating the pod with an `imagePullSecrets` entry.
 This is currently limited to adding a single `imagePullSecret`.

 Along with mutating the pod, credentials will be created in the target namespace, provided they don't already exist.